pawelpiwosz/AnsibleFirstSteps/Chapter-06/README.md

 #### Register variable

-Registering variables gives you more flexibility to use new variable:
+Registering variables gives you more flexibility to use new variable.
+In this way you can use registered variable later in the playbook.

 For example, you can register as variable the refference to HEAD in github repo.
 Why?
 For deployments, for example.

 ```
 - name: Get HEAD from branch
-  command: git ls-remote URL_to_repo | grep 'refs/heads/master'
+  command: git ls-remote --heads URL_to_repo | grep 'refs/heads/master'
   register: last_commit
 ```